Gordian adjacency for torus knots: Introduction

-I thank Sebastian Baader for introducing me to Gordian adjacency and for his ongoing support.
-Thanks also to Masaharu Ishikawa for enlightening comments and technical references that led to the understanding of Proposition~\ref{prop:a,bc->b,ac}.
+{\bf{Acknowledgements}:} I thank Sebastian Baader for introducing me to unknotting and for his ongoing support.
+Thanks also to Masaharu Ishikawa for enlightening comments and technical references that led to Proposition~\ref{prop:a,bc->b,ac} and to Maciej Borodzik for pointing me towards $\delta$-constant deformations.
+Finally, I wish to thank the referee for helpful suggestions and corrections.